Linguistic insecurity: Standard and prestige forms

 As linguistic insecurity is related to the perception of how one speaks in comparison to a certain form, the notion of standard and prestige forms of languages is important.
-The standard form of a language is regarded as the codified form of language used in public discourse, while the prestige form is the one perceived to receive the most respect accorded to any variety of the language.
-Variables that differentiate standard and prestige forms include phonetic realization, vocabulary, syntax, among other features of speech.
-The status of these forms is related to the concept of language ideology, which explains how varieties of language are correlated with certain moral, social or political values.
+The standard form of a language is regarded as the codified form of language used in public discourse, and the prestige form is the one perceived to receive the most respect accorded to any variety of the language.
+Variables that differentiate standard and prestige forms are phonetic realization, vocabulary, syntax, and other features of speech.
+The status of those forms is related to the concept of language ideology, which explains how varieties of language are correlated with certain moral, social or political values.
 Many societies value the belief that language homogeneity is beneficial to society; in fact, the existence of a "common language" is an intrinsic part of an imagined community, which defines a nation.

 However, the concept of a language norm is highly flexible.
 Nations often codify a standard language that may be different from regional norms.
-For example, Standard English in the United Kingdom is based on the south-eastern dialect and accent centered around London.
+For example, Standard English in the United Kingdom is based on the south-eastern dialect and accent, which are centered on London.
 In other parts of the UK, various dialects are spoken, such as Scots and Geordie; even in London, there exist Cockney and Estuary accents.
-Studies of young people in Glasgow show that they self-report linguistic insecurity, describing their own speech as 'slang' in comparison to the 'standard form' and attempting to incline their own speech to the standard.
+Studies of young people in Glasgow show that they self-report linguistic insecurity, describe their own speech as 'slang' in comparison to the 'standard form', and attempt to incline their own speech to the standard.

 Prestige forms may also demonstrate linguistic insecurity.
-Again, in the UK, Received Pronunciation (RP), a prestige accent, has been affected by other varieties of speech.
+Again in the UK, Received Pronunciation (RP), a prestige accent, has been affected by other varieties of speech.
 Though the standard form historically aimed towards RP, it is not a perfect imitation.
-The result is that RP speakers now demonstrate changes in phonetic realization in the direction of the standard.
+The result is that speakers of RP now demonstrate changes in phonetic realization in the direction of the standard.

-Despite these shifts, a person using an RP accent would tend to give the impression that he or she is well-educated and part of a higher socioeconomic class.
-This is because these traits are often associated with RP speakers; they index specific concepts that are presupposed by the community.
+Despite those shifts, those who use RP accent tend to give the impression that they are well-educated and part of a higher socioeconomic class.
+That is because those traits are often associated with RP-speakers and index specific concepts that are presupposed by the community.
 Similarly, in general, forms of speech gain their status by their association with certain class characteristics.
-This indexicality does not need to be passive: in Beijing, young urban professionals actively adopt usages considered typical of prestigious Hong Kong and Taiwan speech in an effort to index themselves as cosmopolitan.
-It also does not need to be positive: speech forms may also index negative characteristics.
-In his study of attitudes towards varieties of United States English, Preston demonstrates that people often associate the Southern accent with a lack of sophistication, indexing speakers with such an accent as being backwards and conservative; and that Southern speakers themselves perceive their language to be inferior, exhibiting linguistic insecurity.
+The indexicality does not need to be passive; for example, in Beijing, young urban professionals actively adopt usages considered typical of prestigious Hong Kong and Taiwan speech in an effort to index themselves as cosmopolitan.
+The indexicality also does not need to be positive; for example, speech forms may also index negative characteristics.
+In his study of attitudes towards varieties of American English, Preston demonstrates that people often associate the Southern accent with a lack of sophistication, which indexes its speakers with such an accent as being backwards and conservative, and that its speakers themselves perceive their language to be inferior and thus exhibit linguistic insecurity.